dudeNumber4/database-migration/README.md

 * Testing
   * Sometimes the generated script will fail on other instances, e.g., you added a non-nullable column to a table that contains existing data.
   * If you add an Ad-Hoc script, it's assumed you've tested it.
 If you generated a script, ensure to follow the advice/instructions about testing it that appear in the script.

+#### I have a list of changes in mind, how can I simply generate a script for them?
+Regardless of where you are in the process of making a change (perhaps you made some changes, them backed them out), you have a database instance in a given state, you know you need to make a given set of changes (or even just a single), and you want to generate a script.

+Let's assume that your `dev` database is in the starting state.
+Here are the steps:
+* Open `UpdateProject.scmp`.
+* Set the left side to connect to `dev`, set the right side to the database project.
+* Click Update: this will make the database project match the state that dev is in.
+* In package manager explorer, run `./MigrationDatabase/UpdateDatabaseStateFile.ps1`.
+This sets the database state start point (the same thing that happens when you create a new branch).
+* Make the necessary changes in your local database (or in the database project).
+* If you made the changes in your local database, you will need to transfer them to the database project: Open `UpdateProject.scmp`, set the left side to your local database.
+Click Update to update the database project.
+* In package manager explorer, run `./MigrationDatabase/GenerateMigrationScript.ps1`
+* Review the script; it should contain all the actions necessary to make the changes.
+If it looks good, run `./MigrationDatabase/CommitDatabaseScripts.ps1`

 ##### Errors
 * Startup.log in the same directory as the service will contain some error indications.